 The GC Rules Committee may consider exceptional cases, who might not meet the standard criteria given above, but are still adjudged worth inviting to take the on-lawn test.

-Successful candidates who pass the on-court test will be added to the CA Directory list of GC Championship Referees and receive a blue 'GC Championship Referee' badge.
+Successful candidates who pass the on-court test will be added to the Croquet England Directory list of GC Championship Referees and receive a blue 'GC Championship Referee' badge.